Learn How to Play the Cello Online - with Carolyn Hagler

 I believe one of the concepts which defines a good teacher is the amount of time they spend reflecting on teaching.
 What worked?
 What didn’t work?
 How can I do that better the next time?
 I’ve seen a LOT in my 30-plus years of teaching but I still reflect on how I can give the best instruction so that a student can be successful.
 I spent many years in the public school classroom teaching as many as 30-45 orchestra students at one time – BY myself – and I HAD to learn how to do it right.
 I had to take the time to foresee what might go wrong and avert the set-up and tone disasters which were inevitable without a good system in place from the start.
 Fortunately, through my years of reflection, I maintained highly successful orchestra programs with all orchestras consistently winning top honors in contests and festivals throughout the state.
 I’ve got all this knowledge in my pocket so that I can – now – help YOU learn how to play.

 Music has opened doors to experiences I never dreamed were possible and it has brought many cherished people into my life.
 I cannot imagine a life without music.
-This is one of the main reasons I decided to develop a website for adult beginning cello students.
+This is one of the main reasons I decided to develop a website for adult beginning cello students (there was another very powerful life experience which helped me get this site going.
+Read the story here).
 I REALLY believe you can become a cellist later in life.
 It’s absolutely achievable and I want to share with you my lifetime of experiences teaching and performing so that you too can share the joy of the cello in YOUR life.

 So here’s a little bit more about me: